baudryj/NMEA/README.md

-# NMEA 0183 GPGGA Simulator & Sentense Parser @version: 0.0.1
+# NMEA 0183 GPGGA PHP Parser

-This software is developed on request for evaluation purposes by International Livestock Research Institute (ILRI) - Kenya.

 This software simulates a stream of Time, position and fix related data (GPGGA) for a GPS receiver.